 Upon arriving at the park, get a parking permit for your car or RV.
 There are no driving restrictions for RVs and trailers inside of the park.
 The roads are paved, well-maintained, but a little too narrow at times.
 But you won’t face any significant difficulty in driving your rig on the streets.

 You will find plenty of parking options in the park.
 You can park at the park office, Visitor Center, day-use areas, and your designated campsite in the campground.
 Parking is mostly sufficient, and even during the busiest visiting months, you will be able to find a spot for your car or trailer at any parking lot.
 Towed parking is also available.

 Campgrounds and parking in Brantley Lake State Park

 Campsites in Brantley Lake State Park

-Sitting near the desert oasis that is called Brantley Lake, Limestone Campground boasts 51 RV campsites with a combination of partial and full hookup sites.
-As the park is a desert in itself, the campground features inherent desert beauty like Claret Cup Cactus and many other wildflowers.
+Sitting near the desert oasis of Brantley Lake, Limestone Campground boasts 51 RV campsites with a combination of partial and full hookup sites.
+As the park is a desert in itself, the campground features inherent desert beauty like claret cup cactus and many other wildflowers.
 There are 38 partial hookup sites with 30-amp electric and water hookups, ten partial hookup sites with 50-amp electric and water hookups, and three full hookup sites with 50-amp electric, water, and sewer hookups.
 Sites can accommodate rigs up to 50 feet in length.

 Generators are permitted but cannot be used in the campground during the park’s quiet hours when all noise-creating devices are restricted.
-Wi-Fi is not available.
 Various cellular connections are supported.
 This campground is also pet-friendly.
 The campground is open year-round, and reservations can be made up to 12 months in advance.